 Ceramic tiles proposed for exterior of community hall in Portola Valley

-But as with all artists who work for money, an architect's work, once sold, is subject to the intents and purposes of the owner — in this case, the residents of Portola Valley.
+The article is wrong* to suggest that "as with all artists who work for money, an architect's work, once sold, is subject to the intents and purposes of the owner ".
+In fact, there have been court cases on this subject.